Black History

 Black History Conversations #LiveFromClarksdale

-Black History Month in the Mississippi Delta
+Black History Month+ in the Mississippi Delta

-All will be broadcast live online: Facebook.com/SharedExperiencesUSA
+All were broadcast live and are archived online: Facebook.com/SharedExperiencesUSA

 Saturday 2/6 6pm: MUSIC